thenativeweb/wolkenkit/test/stories/stories.md

 The following list is a foundation for the stories we should test.
 Generally speaking, we should always test for the *output* and the *exit code*.

-## updateTests.js

-- update
-  - updates the CLI to the latest version.
-  - does not update the CLI if the latest version is already installed.

-*Note: We need to figure out how to make this test reproducable.*

 ## applicationLifecycleTests.js

 - application lifecycle